Updated Card For WWE Elimination Chamber | 411MANIA

 Updated Card For WWE Elimination Chamber

-WWE has an updated lineup for next month’s Elimination Chamber following Friday’s episode of Smackdown.
+WWE has an updated lineup for next month’s Elimination Chamber following Monday’s episode of Raw.
 You can see the lineup below for the show, which takes place on February 18th in Montreal, Quebec and airs live on Peacock and WWE Network:

 * Undisputed WWE Universal Championship Match: Roman Reigns vs. Sami Zayn

-* WWE United States Championship Elimination Chamber Match: Austin Theory vs. Seth Rollins vs. Johnny Gargano vs. Three TBA
+* WWE United States Championship Elimination Chamber Match: Austin Theory vs. Seth Rollins vs. Johnny Gargano vs. Bronson Reed vs. Damian Priest vs. Montez Ford

-* Raw Women’s Championship #1 Contender’s Elimination Chamber Match: Raquel Rodriguez vs. Asuka vs. Liv Morgan vs. Nikki Cross vs. Natalya vs. One More TBA
+* Raw Women’s Championship #1 Contender’s Elimination Chamber Match: Raquel Rodriguez vs. Asuka vs. Liv Morgan vs. Nikki Cross vs. Natalya vs. Carmella

 More Trending Stories